amolrv/amolrv.github.io/_posts/2023-08-12-clear-and-honest.md

 (account: Account, amount : BigDecimal) -> Either<NegativeAmountError, Account>
 ```

+These 2 signatures appear quite straightforward, yet they use 2 different techniques.

+- The first signature prevents entry into an incorrect state by forbidding negative input.
+- While allowing erroneous input, the second signature communicates output more precisely.
+It informs the caller that it may provide an error or credit to their account.

 Other helpful technics
 1. Treat Type as set Read [here](https://blog.ploeh.dk/2021/11/15/types-as-sets/) and [here](https://guide.elm-lang.org/appendix/types_as_sets.html)